Takanori Ito: Wrestle-1 (2016–2020)

 On January 14, 2019, Ito successfully defended the Result Championship for a third time against Dyna Mido.
 On February 14, Ito lost the Result Championship to Jiro Kuroshio.
 One month later on March 14, Ito, Doi, and Kumagoro lost the UWA World Trio Titles to Fujita, Mazada, and Nosawa Rongai.
-In July, Ito participated in the 2018 Wrestle-1 Grand Prix but lost in the first round to Kuma Arashi (formerly Kumagoro).
+In July, Ito participated in the 2018 Wrestle-1 Grand Prix but lost in the first round to Kumaarashi (formerly Kumagoro).
 In the fall, Ito then entered the 2018 Wrestle-1 Tag League teaming with Ryuji Hijikata where they tied for second in Block B with two points.
 After Ito lost to Super Tiger at a Real Japan Pro Wrestling event on September 20, he suffered a torn ACL and sat out the next fifteen months.
 After recovering, Ito returned to the ring at Wrestle-1's Wonder Carnival event on December 31, 2019, where he teamed with Andy Wu and Jiro Kuroshio in a losing effort to Jun Akiyama, Kaz Hayashi, and Shinjiro Otani.
 On March 31, 2020, Ito, along with the rest of the roster, was released from Wrestle-1 when the promotion ceased operations.
 On April 1, Ito wrestled at Wrestle-1's final show defeating Pegaso Iluminar.
 He then participated in a battle royal which was won by Manabu Soya.